 The menu offers a nice mix of familiar and sophisticated dishes with a little New Orleans flair.
 We ordered several starters to share - the "boucherie plate" - or charcuterie platter, crawfish pie, pork cheeks with spoonbread, favas and fresh herbs, and a salad that wasn't terribly memorable.
 The boucherie was terrific, not surprisingly - since they cure all their own meats, which they sell next door.
 The crawfish pie was also delicious - a rich, spicy crawfish filling enveloped in a crisp, flaky crust - served with a spicy housemade chutney.

 The pork cheeks with favas and spoonbread were my favorite dish of the entire trip.
 The cheeks were braised and served over a rich, creamy spoonbread (somewhere between a corn pudding a corn bread) and served with a rich jus reduction.

 My main course was the fried oyster and bacon sandwich.
 It was good, but I don't know that I'd order it again - you can get an excellent oyster po-boy at any number of places in NOLA and they have some other interesting things on their menu.
-It was also a little hard to eat on two pieces of white bread.
+It was also hard to eat on two pieces of thin toasted white bread.